vipular/vipular.github.io/courses/2205_music.md

 <br>

 ## <span style="color: Black">**What you will learn**</span>
-- Basic of Indian Classical Music
+- Basics of Indian Classical Music
-- Foundational Concepts of Swara
+- Foundational Concepts of Svaras
-- Introduction to Voice Education
-- Learning Alankaar, Paltas and BasicTaal
+- Learning Alankaar, Paltas and basic Taals
-- One tarana or sargamgeet
-- Able to play teentaal on hand
+- Learning the correct intention of Svaras with the help of Voice Education

 ## <span style="color: Black">**Our Music Teacher**</span>